ayoub-z/HU_WebShop_GP/README.md

 This is our recommendation engine project.

-Right now, we have a simple algorithm implemented.
+We have implemented a few algorithms to make recommendations.
 To be able to view this, you will need to have the database setup as supplied by the HU.
-Then in order to run this, make sure you open popu_prod and change the database variables, and let it fill the table populairste_prod.
+Then in order to run this, make sure you open database_setup/db_connection.py and change the database variables.
+There's 2 database tables that need to be filled beforehand.
+To do this, run score_based_recommendation_table_setup and product_combi_filler.
 Now, run huw.sh and huw_recommend.sh, and navigate to 127.0.0.1:5000.
 There you will see the frontend, and you can check the recommendations.
 Right now, our simple algorithm is only applied on the "product overview (/producten/)" page.